TylerPohn/collab-canvas/docs/demo-script.md

 ## Opening (20 seconds)

-"I'm Tyler Pohn and this is my CollabCanvas - a real-time collaborative design tool with AI-powered canvas manipulation, built with React 19, TypeScript, Konva.js, Firebase, and OpenAI.
+"I'm Tyler Pohn and this is my CollabCanvas - an AI powered real-time collaborative design tool

 ## Authentication & Security (25 seconds)

-"We use Google OAuth with enterprise-grade security including Content Security Policy, XSS protection with DOMPurify, and rate limiting.
-Once you log in, your display name and avatar are immediately visible to other collaborators with secure session management.
+"Once you log in with Google OAuth, your display name and avatar are immediately visible to other collaborators with secure session management.

 // show other computer logging in, discuss conflict last write wins

+// paste 27 circles
+// move all
+// mass style change
+// delete all
 // show off overlay
 // end on normal
 // show bring one all the way to front with palette,
 // then open layers and drag it to back
 // show off paste screenshot
 // show import file

 // AI

 # change color of circle to black

+# create grid of 9 circles

+// delete all

-# create alternating grid of circles and rectangles
+# create alternating row of 9 circles and rectangles
-# arrange the circles into a row

 # arrange the rectangles into a column
-// show changing all styles at once

 # delete everything

-# create

 // mermaid